dougeby/IntuneDocs/intune-azure/manage-devices/what-is.md

 [!INCLUDE[azure_preview](../includes/azure_preview.md)]

-The **Devices and groups** workload gives you insights into the devices you manage, and lets you perform remote tasks on those devices.
+The **Devices** workload gives you insights into the devices you manage, and lets you perform remote tasks on those devices.
 To access the workload:

 1. Sign into the Azure portal.
 2. Choose **More Services** > **Monitoring + Management** > **Intune**.